 On the other hand, if your ratio is too high, you can conclude that you’ve likely overstocked and are incurring too much storage and holding cost (which chips away at the profit margin).
 In this case, you must either reduce stock (provided the sales volumes remain constant) or drive sales while keeping the inventory value constant.

 “We have a Shopify store but do not use Shopify to track inventory.
 In terms of tracking inventory, we use ShipBob for everything — to be able to track each bottle of perfume, what we have left, and what we’ve shipped, while getting a lot more information on each order.

 The analytics are super helpful.
-We download Excel files from the ShipBob dashboard all the time and use them to analyse everything from cancellations, to examining order weights, to checking on whether ShipBob is shipping orders on time.
+We download Excel files from the ShipBob dashboard all the time and use them to analyze everything from cancellations, to examining order weights, to checking on whether ShipBob is shipping orders on time.
 Even the way their warehouse receiving orders (WROs) work for sending inventory is very straightforward.”